 However, if you are already living an average lifestyle with all your basic necessities taken care of, then it’s really questionable whether or not spending more money will make you happier.

 I personally believe money does only make you happier when you spend it on experiences and things you enjoy doing.
-I've analysed 3 years of my personal data to come to that conclusion.
+I’ve written an entire essay about how money can buy happiness.

 I would love to hear your opinion about this subject in the comments below!